Massipssa/Docs/cloud/azure/dp-203-exam/prep.md

 - audio
 - video
 - metadata
--

 ## Data can be
 - Structured (Microsoft SQL Server, Azure SQL Databases, Azure Data Warehouse):
   - Data have a schema
-  - Scheam defined at design time
+  - Schema defined at design time
   - React slowly to changes
 - Unstructured (Azure Blob Storage, Cosmoms DB, HDI):
   - each element can have its own shcema at query time (binary, audio and image file)